foxdonut/meiosis-examples/README.md

 Then, open [http://localhost:8000](http://localhost:8000) in your browser.
 You can use a different port number by specifying it at the end of the Python command.

+Of course, you can use another tool of your choice to start an HTTP server.

 You will see two tables of all the examples.
 The first table is organized by view library, while the second is organized by example.

 Without Node, you can run all the examples except for those under the `node modules` environment.